kottans/frontend/test10.md

 * [URL API](https://developer.mozilla.org/en-US/docs/Web/API/URL) - you can use
   this for working with URL
 * [Manipulating the browser history](https://developer.mozilla.org/en-US/docs/Web/API/History_API) -
-  you must now how to work with browser history
+  you must know how to work with browser history

-If you fill that you can do a better job, you can use [async/awaits](https://medium.freecodecamp.org/javascript-from-callbacks-to-async-await-1cc090ddad99), [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), make good responsive/fluid/whatever/elasit/whatever design and other modern stuff.
+If you feel that you can do a better job, you can use [async/awaits](https://medium.freecodecamp.org/javascript-from-callbacks-to-async-await-1cc090ddad99), [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), make good responsive/fluid/elastic/whatever design and other modern stuff.

 <!-- [Test 9](test09.md) -->